 Sleeping at Altitude

 Sleeping at Altitude, or “Living High, Training Low” is the most widely commonly used technique in altitude training.
-Athletes can expect significantly increased endurance, stamina and faster recovery.
-Please see the research links below for more info!
+Athletes can expect significantly increased endurance, stamina and faster recovery, and mountaineers can acclimate to altitude, all from the comfort of home.

 Benefits of Sleeping at Altitude

 - Increased Red Blood Cell (RBC) count

 - Improved aerobic performance